muhammedAbulnaser/Clothing-Articles-Classifier/README.md

 Discuss strategies to decrease the number of FLOPS and MACCs in the model, such as model pruning, quantization, or using alternative lightweight architectures.
 Provide examples to support your recommendations.

-## Repository Structure

-Describe the structure of your repository, including the organization of code files, data directories, and any additional resources.
-Provide instructions for running the code, reproducing the results, and any dependencies or package versions required.

 ## Conclusion